 What are the symptoms?

-ADHD is often diagnosed when a child is between 6 and 12 years old.
-Teachers may notice symptoms in children who are in this age group.
+A doctor relies on a combination of exams, tests, and other information to diagnose ADHD.
+It is often diagnosed when a child is between 6 and 12 years old.
+Parents and teachers may first notice symptoms in children who are in this age group.

 Health Tools help you make wise health decisions or take action to improve your health.